Lattice-Automation/seqviz/README.md

 #### `enzymes (=[])`

-An array of restriction enzymes whose recognition sites should be shown.
-A list of pre-defined enzymes in [src/utils/enzymes.js](src/utils/enzymes.js) can be referenced by name.
+An array of restriction `enzymes` to show the recognition sites for.
+A list of pre-defined enzymes in [src/utils/enzymes.ts](src/utils/enzymes.ts) can be referenced by name.
 Example:

 ```js
 enzymes = [